-Anti-Money Laundering, or AML, regulations exist to protect consumers all over the globe from fraud and financial crime.
+These regulations exist to protect consumers all over the globe from fraud and financial crime.
 But what do the regulations entail, who do they apply to, and what are the crucial things to know?

-Anti-Money Laundering (AML) refers to the set of laws, policies, and regulations that financial institutions and companies in specific other fields have to apply to actively monitor clients and prevent financial crimes.
+AML refers to the set of laws, policies, and regulations that financial institutions and companies in specific other fields have to apply to actively monitor clients and prevent financial crimes.
 It includes a wide range of activities, from corruption to manipulating the market.
 These measures help companies prevent fraudulent cases and avoid any kind of misunderstanding with their customers.

-In this article, we'll try to tell you more about anti-money laundering in general and dive deep into this topic to discuss the major differences between AML and Know your customer regulations (KYC), compliance, laws, and verification.
+In this article, we'll try to tell you more about anti-money laundering in general and dive deep into this topic to discuss the major differences between AML and Know Your Customer regulations (KYC), compliance, laws, and verification.

-We can better understand the key differences between these terms by breaking them down into different components such as process, purpose, elements, and features.
+We can better understand the key differences between these terms by breaking them down into different components, such as process, purpose, elements, and features.

 The AML process aims to implement specific regulations to prevent suspicious financial activities.
 The core elements of an AML framework are risk assessments of clients, risk management systems, KYC (or customer due diligence) programs, and relevant reporting obligations.
 These are to be implemented as an AML compliance program.
 The system should be comprehensive, detailed, and well-planned.

 On the other hand, KYC is an obligation aimed at verifying clients, assessing risks, and gathering information about the clients.
 The purpose, in this case, is to make sure that suspicious clients or individuals do not gain an opportunity to launder illegal money.
-The core elements for KYC can be data collection, identity verification, risk assessment, politically exposed persons and sanctions screening and subsequent management.
+The core elements for KYC can be data collection, identity verification, risk assessment, politically exposed persons and sanctions screening, and subsequent management.
 The system should be thorough, credible, smart, and efficient.

-Companies at risk of financial crime are required to implement an anti-money laundering compliance program in order to avoid risks and do their job in the safest way possible.
+Companies at risk of financial crime are required to implement an anti-money laundering compliance program to avoid risks and do their job in the safest way possible.
 This program combines everything that the company is doing to meet the compliance norms: user-processing policies, reporting of money laundering incidents, built-in internal operations, and monitoring accounts.
 The main goal is to detect, respond, and avoid money laundering and fraud-related risks.

 Businesses need to follow specific requirements to develop a robust AML compliance program.
 They can achieve this goal successfully if they take into account the following:

 A set of procedures that are designed to guard against a person using the company to facilitate money laundering is called an anti-money laundering program.
-There are several steps to take in order to develop a proper AML program, which can be effective for the company in the long run.
+There are several steps to take to develop a proper AML program, which can be effective for the company in the long run.
 The key components are:

 The primary purpose of this act, and related regulations connected to it, is to combat money laundering and similar activities.
-Every entity that is subject to the framework has a responsibility to apply anti-money laundering related obligations, however, the extent of the obligations might depend on the field of activity of that specific entity.
+Every entity that is subject to the framework has a responsibility to apply anti-money laundering-related obligations.
+However, the extent of the obligations might depend on the field of activity of that specific entity.

 In the UK, on the other hand, the Financial Conduct Authority is the main financial services regulator with authority over banks, credit unions, and other financial institutions.
-The Financial Conduct Authority works closely with the National Crimes Agency overseeing compliance with AML regulations in the region and has the power to investigate money laundering cases.
+The Financial Conduct Authority works closely with the National Crimes Agency, overseeing compliance with AML regulations in the region and has the power to investigate money laundering cases.

 A good starting point for AML compliance in the digital world is online identity verification.
 KYC works with the main aim of identifying and verifying customers before letting them use your services.
 This should ideally be both convenient and understandable for the customer.

-Although applying KYC is an important step in AML compliance, AML-obligated companies need to run additional AML checks when they welcome a new client and throughout the client's lifecycle.
-Under the regulations, there is an obligation for companies to take steps to discover money laundering cases and report them properly.
+Although applying KYC is an important step in AML compliance, AML-obligated companies need to run additional AML checks when they welcome a new client, and throughout the client's lifecycle.
+Under the regulations, there is a legal obligation for companies to take steps to discover money laundering cases and report them properly.

-The AML checks can differ depending on the laws applicable.
-As countries update laws frequently, then companies should adapt to these fast.
+AML checks can differ depending on the laws applicable.
+As countries update laws frequently, companies should adapt to these fast.
 There are a few examples where companies and individuals have faced serious fines for non-compliance.